Ken Whitman: Career

 Ken Whitman was a graphic designer from Kentucky who formed the company Whit Productions so that he could publish the post-apocalyptic role-playing game Mutazoids (1989) and get started in the role-playing game business.
 Rick Swan in a review of Mutazoids in his book The Complete Guide to Role-Playing Games notes that "overall, designer Ken Whitman has done an impressive job of creating an attractively chaotic RPG environment."

 Whitman followed that effort by starting a second company, Whit Publications, which published two licensed games: Ralph Bakshi's Wizards (1992) by Edward Bolme and WWF Basic Adventure Game (1993) by David Clark.

 After his investors took over Whit Publications in 1994, Whitman became the Gen Con Convention Coordinator for TSR.
 Whitman had the goal of getting TSR a presence in 80 or more conventions in 1995.
 Whitman worked for TSR from 1994 to 1995.
 Whitman also worked on the Highlander role-playing game from Thunder Castle Games.

 Whitman used this game convention experience and made contacts including Marc Miller, with whom he co-founded Imperium Games in February 1996 to publish Traveller releases.
 Whitman was president of the new company, and gathered several role-playing professionals to run it.
 Whitman helped design the fourth edition of Traveller, and wrote the rules for psionics for the system.
 Whitman was at the heart of financial disagreements between Imperium and its backer Sweetpea Entertainment, and eventually left because of these disagreements over money expenditures.
+Fans became increasingly vocal online because the company continued to promise products that never appeared, to which Whitman responded: